-Hutson, who now works with Baptist Homes, continues to serves as a contract worker with the MBC under the framework of the Leadership Development Group and alongside Brandon Moore.
-In addition, he works with the DOM Fellowship and assists in planning DOM conferences in the spring and fall.
-He also assists churches with their facilities' needs and stewardship ministries.
+Hutson, who now works with Baptist Homes & Healthcare Ministries as the church relations specialist, continues to serve as a contract worker with the MBC under the framework of the Leadership Development Group and alongside its director, Jim Misloski.
+In addition, he assists churches with facilities needs and stewardship ministry.

-Cheryl Stahlman, Interim Missouri WMU Executive Director/Consultant
+Cheryl Stahlman, Missouri WMU Executive Director